-5 Single Source of Truth Examples For Version Control
+Single Source of Truth — 5 Examples You Need

-What Is a Single Source of Truth (SSOT)?
+What Is the Meaning of Single Source of Truth (SSOT)?

-A single source of truth (SSOT) is the practice of structuring information so that everyone uses the same data.
+A single source of truth — also known as SSOT — is the practice of structuring information so that everyone uses the same data.

 Maintaining a single source of truth is important for many reasons.